-You can’t see the Northern Lights everywhere in Norway
+You can’t see the northern lights everywhere in Norway

-I mean, sometimes we do get glimpses of the Aurora in southern Norway, but sometimes the UK gets glimpses to – it’s not the norm.
+I mean, sometimes we do get glimpses of the Aurora in southern Norway, but sometimes the UK gets glimpses too – it’s not the norm.
 If you want any real chance of seeing the Northern Lights then hop on a flight to Tromsø!